Financial-Times/ui-style-guide/docs/sandbox.md

 A radio button is an button allowing the user to select only one of a predefineds set of options.
 The radio button is always arranged in a selection of two or more and each button is accompanied by a label describing the choice.

+There are two sizes or radio button.
+The smaller size button is to be used on desktop devices and the larger size button is to be used on all mobile and tablet devices.

 <iframe width="100%" frameborder='0' scrolling='no' src='http://build.origami.ft.com/files/o-ft-buttons/demos/grouped.html?embed=1'></iframe>

 ####Check boxes